MarcellaHarr/favorita-store-sales/Descriptive/README.md

 # Descriptive Analysis

 There are a total of six data sets but only four were analyzed for this process.
-I will focus on specific features from all data sets, __which are as follows:__
+I will focus on specific features/columns from the different data sets, __which are as follows:__

     - 1. Store number
     - 2. Family